HL7NZ/nhi/input/pagecontent/addPatient.md

   * _Ethnicity is required_
   * _NZ Citizenship is required_
   * _Address is required_
-  * _Information source is a required field (birthdate, country of birth, citizenship, deceased date, and name)_
+  * _Information source is a required field (birthdate, country of birth, nz citizenship, deceased date, and name)_
   * _A source of registered can only be updated by an authorised agency_